mvcds/my-library/carreer/development/programming/programming-tools/javascript/Node Package Manager.md

 ---

-In the past named using anything that was URL compliant but now it's more restrict, for instance, it only accepts lower-case letters
+In the past named using anything that was [[Uniform Resource Locator|URL]] compliant but now it's more restrict, for instance, it only accepts lower-case letters

 ---